Innocent Eyes (song)

 "Innocent Eyes" is a song written by Delta Goodrem and Vince Pizzinga and produced by John Fields for Goodrem's first album, Innocent Eyes (2003).
 It was released as the album's third single in Australia on 9 June 2003.
 Goodrem has stated the song is one of her favourite tracks on the Innocent Eyes album and that its lyrics are autobiographical, and is dedicated to her family.
-The song became her third number-one single in Australia and also peaked in the top twenty in the United Kingdom and New Zealand.
+The song became her third number-one single in Australia and also peaked within the top 20 in the United Kingdom and New Zealand.
 She also performed the song on an episode of Australian soap opera Neighbours where she had a starring role as Nina Tucker.

 Music video

 The music video for "Innocent Eyes" was filmed in the Intercontinental Hotel in Sydney, Australia, and was directed by Michael Gracey.
 It was filmed between 2 May 2003 – 3 May 2003 and was released in June that same year.
 The video shows Delta Goodrem backstage waiting to go on and reminiscing about being a little girl (played by Morgan Griffin) doing things like singing, dancing and dressing up.
 It took twenty hours in total to film the video and she felt it hard trying to put the film clip in other people's hands because she feels that it was her song and was wrenching when people tamper with it to try for marketing.
 The video, with behind the scenes, is available on Goodrem's first DVD Delta (2003).